Cock of the Air: Plot

-Parisian cabaret performer Lilli de Rousseau (Billie Dove), performing as Jean d'Arc on stage, is asked to leave the country by several diplomats as she is a distraction to high-ranking officers.
-She is set up with a villa in Italy, and Captain Tonnino (Luis Alberni) as her guardian.
-Lilli is also smitten by Lieutenant Roger Craig (Chester Morris) who has a reputation as a "Don Juan".
+Parisian cabaret performer Lilli de Rousseau, performing as Jean d'Arc on stage, is asked to leave the country by several diplomats as she is a distraction to high-ranking officers.
+She is set up with a villa in Italy, and Captain Tonnino as her guardian.
+Lilli is also smitten by Lieutenant Roger Craig who has a reputation as a "Don Juan".
 She keeps her identity a secret from Roger, and begins to woo him, but remains elusive.

 When her understudy in Paris begins getting accolades, Lilli presses Roger to take her there for a drink at the Ritz, although she has been forbidden to return.
-Roger risks arrest and his military career to fly her and his mechanic, Terry (Matt Moore), to Paris.
+Roger risks arrest and his military career to fly her and his mechanic, Terry, to Paris.
 After a night on the town, Roger is afraid he will be picked up by the MPs, as he is absent without leave.

 Terry is arrested for disorderly conduct and impersonating an officer, but is released and learns that the MPS will also drop charges against Roger.
 Lilli performs again as Jean d'Arc and tells Roger to join her at the theater.
 After she receives an ovation, she admits she promised to return to Italy in exchange for keeping Roger out of jail, and accepts Roger's marriage proposal.